 Tip: Michael knows the challenges of remote work or (temporary) home office.
 Read his article Remote working: Advantages and disadvantages for employees and companies.

 And I now work in a small but fine marketing team.
-That means I get professional feedback on my content, and I can work together on the so-called content strategy and put it to the test.
+That means I get professional feedback on my content, and I can work out the so-called content strategy together and put it to the test.
 I know what a great service corporate blogs provide.
 But only if they focus on added value and personality.
-At RAIDBOXES , that's already the case.
-That was the basic requirement and the most important argument for my application.
+At Raidboxes this is already the case.
+That was the basic prerequisite and the most important argument for my application.

 What are you most looking forward to?

-Besides working together with my colleagues: The return to WordCamps, now also to WCEU in Berlin.
-It tailed off a bit for the last two years.
-There are some to whom I want to say "hello" 🙂 and that I can deepen my knowledge and contacts in the direction of WooCommerce.
-I still hope that in D/A/CH a small community will form sometime, like in WordPress.
-However, WooCommerce users "tick" differently.
-Let's see, maybe I can help.
+Besides working with colleagues: The return to the WordCamps, now also to the WCEU in Berlin.
+That had fallen asleep for me in the last two years.
+There are a few I want to say "hello" to there 🙂 And that I can deepen my knowledge and contacts in the direction of WooCommerce .
+I still hope that a small community will form in D/A/CH at some point, just like with WordPress.
+WooCommerce-However, users "tick" differently.
+Let's see, maybe I can contribute to this.

-Other than that, I'm looking forward to writing books again.
+Otherwise, I'm looking forward to writing books again.
 That was also my entry into the blogging world with "Blog Boosting".
-I don't have time for real publishing books anymore, but at RAIDBOXES I will create one or the other e-book.
+I don't have time for real publishing books anymore, but I will create one or two e-books at Raidboxes .